Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Classification Models

 The training was carried out identically as well, but the evaluation metrics changed due to the type of the model.
 Evaluation here involved accuracy and macro-averaged F1 score, with the F1 score being the metric by which the best model was decided; F1 emphasizes balanced performance across classes, particularly due to the imbalanced label distributions.

-Two versions of this experiment was run, one included coarsening the W\&C-Sent dataset using majority-vote coarsening while the second followed the method used in \cite{wordsofwarmth}, both described in Section \ref{subsubsec:coarsening}.
-Each coarsening method results in different class distributions; this directly shapes model performance and learning dynamics: the distribution of the first method is can be seen in Table \ref{tab:coarse-labels}, resulting in only 352 neutral labels, while the second method resulted in 981 neutral labels.
+Two versions of this experiment was run, one included coarsening the W\&C-Sent dataset using majority-vote coarsening while the second followed the method used in \cite{wordsofwarmth}.
+The class distribution when the labels are coarsened using first method is shown in Table \ref{tab:coarse-labels}.